• Skip to primary navigation

 Instructions

-1. Take 1 bowl maida or refined flour or all-purpose flour.
 Sieve it with ½ tsp. salt.
-Add 1 tsp. ajwain or carrom seeds or use dried oregano.
+Add ½ tsp. ajwain or carrom seeds or use dried oregano.

 samosa recipe airfryer

-3. Now mix all these ingredients together to get a sand like consistency.
+3. Now mix all these ingredients together to get a sand-like consistency.

 samosa recipe airfryer